JeanZ123/Getting-and-Cleaning-the-Human-Activity-Recognition-Using-Smartphones-Data-Set/Codebook.md

 The first two variables, 'subject' and 'activity', are the identifiers of each row in the table.
 The remaining 66 variables are the averages that were calculated for all the features with measurements on means and standard deviations that were selected from the original 'Human Activity Recognition Using Smartphones Dataset'.

-The following is a list of all variables in the 'data_summary' table:
+The following is a list of all variables in the 'data_summary' table with their class and range indicated:

 1. Subject, integer,	1-30, Identifier of the human subject.
 2. Activity, character, Identifier of the activity.
 Values: WALKING, WALKING UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING